UFResearchComputing/Linux_training/non_HiPerGator.md

 1. Change into cli_demo directory: `cd cli_demo` or `cd cl<tab>`
 1. Copy some demo data here (`.`):

-    `cp -r /data/training/LinuxCLI/molecules .`
+    `cp -r ../Linux_training/data/molecules .`

    1. Note the `-r` to recursively copy, since `cp` won’t copy directories by default
    1. Also note the “`.`” at the end to copy the molecules directory to your current location.
-       > The `molecules` folder of files is also available in this repository at `data/molecules`.
+       > You could use the copy in the repository you cloned, but this keeps the directions in parallel with the directions for users on HiPerGator and practices the `mkdir` and `cp` commands.
 This folder originated from the [software-carpentry Shell Training materials](https://swcarpentry.github.io/shell-novice/).

 1. Check that the copy worked: `ls`
 1. Change directories into the molecules directory: `cd molecules`